 217. EXTRA-CURRICULAR ACTIVITIES AND GUIDANCE.
 Four hours credit.
 Prerequisite, Ed.
 105. Topics covered include school government, athletics, debating, literary and social clubs, the school papers, musical and dramatic activities, and civic clubs and projects.

-227. TEACHERS' CLASSROOM TESTS.
+- 225. ADVANCED GENERAL PSYCHOLOGY.
 Four hours credit.

-Practical and technical training in the construction, evaluation, and interpretation of teacher-made tests, with special emphasis given to interpreting results.
+Prerequisite, Ed.
+25. A survey of the problems, facts, principles, and experimental methods of psychology. - 227.
+TEACHERS' CLASSROOM TESTS.
+Four hours credit.
+Practical and technical training in the construction, evaluation, and interpretation of teacher-made tests, with special emphasis given to interpreting results. - 227a.

-227a.
 IMPROVING THE MARKING SYSTEM.
 One hour credit.

-A unit course designed to assist teachers and administrators in the improvement of school marking and reporting practices.
+A unit course designed to assist teachers and administrators in the improvement of school marking and reporting practices. - 227b.

-227b.
 CONSTRUCTION AND USE OF ACHIEVEMENT TESTS.
 One hour credit.